-Due to the current exceptional circumstances caused by the Corona pandemic, we have postponed this course.
-The new course date is August 31-September 4, 2020.
+Due to circumstances caused by the Corona pandemic, we have postponed the course.
+The new course dates are April 10-18, 2021.
 We expect that the situation has improved by then, but if not, successful applicants will be informed in due time.

 About the course

 This course aims to bring young researchers together across disciplines, within the broad domain of Arctic research and research communication, in order to build new networks and develop communications skills.
 The objectives are both linked to different ongoing Arctic research initiatives such as the Arctic Science IntegrAtion Quest (ASIAQ) Project and Arctic Avenue, and to make a communication effort for the Tarfala Research Station, TRS.
 The course thus deals with both current Arctic research as well as focuses on learning research communication skills.

 April 10-18, 2021, including travels to/from Stockholm, Sweden.

 Tarfala Research Station

 Tarfala Research Station is a centre for Arctic alpine research at the Department of Physical Geography at Stockholm University.
 The station is beautifully situated in Lapland in an Arctic/alpine environment.
 The research conducted here focuses on glaciology, hydrology, meteorology and climate research.
 The station is also used as an education platform by universities that wish to combine fieldwork with lectures.